 Attribute Description smbpath = value The SMB URL for the database file.
-This attribute (along with smblib, smbuser and smbauth) is required when you load a database file from a shared directory.
-Important When you specify a SMB URL, the Easysoft ODBC-Access Driver uses the SMB client library to manage concurrent access to the database file.
-Without this mechanism, there is the potential for database file corruption when multiple users are working with the database specified by mdbfile.
+This attribute (along with smblib, smbuser and smbauth) is required when you open a database file that Windows users may also be accessing.
+Important When you specify a SMB URL, the Easysoft ODBC-Access Driver uses the libsmbclient library to: let Windows know that it has opened a database file; prevent Windows users from opening a database file it has opened for exclusive access.
+Without this mechanism, there is the potential for database file corruption when Windows users and Easysoft ODBC-Access Driver users are working simultaneously with same the database.
 Use this syntax for the SMB URL: smb://host/share/path/filename where: host is the name or IP address of the machine on which the share is located. share is the share name. path specifies any subdirectories under share. filename is the database file name, which should be the same one as specified by the mdbfile attribute.
-For example: SMB URL for a .mdb file loaded from a Windows # share. smbpath = smb://mswin_box/accounts/access/Northwind.mdb SMB URL for a .accdb file loaded from a remote Samba share on Unix. smbpath = smb://unix_box/sales/access/Northwind 2007.accdb Note that SMB URLs for Samba shares are case sensitive; SMB URLs for Windows shares are not case sensitive.
+For example: SMB URL for a .mdb file shared by a Windows machine. smbpath = smb://mswin_box/accounts/access/Northwind.mdb SMB URL for a .accdb file shared from a Unix machine through Samba server. smbpath = smb://unix_box/sales/access/Northwind 2007.accdb Note that SMB URLs for Samba shares are case sensitive; SMB URLs for Windows shares are not case sensitive.

-Attribute Description smblib = value The path to the SMB client library on the machine where the Easysoft ODBC-Access Driver is installed.
+Attribute Description smblib = value The path to the libsmbclient library on the machine where the Easysoft ODBC-Access Driver is installed.
 For example: smblib = /usr/lib/libsmbclient.so libsmbclient is part of the Samba suite.
-When testing the Easysoft ODBC-Access Driver on Ubuntu, we installed the libsmbclient package included with the Linux distribution. smbuser = value The name of a user who can access the share where the database file is located.
-If the database file is stored in a Samba share on Unix, specify a Samba user who has either read or read-write access to the share.
-If the Samba user only has read access to the share, set the readonly data source attribute to yes.
-If the database file is stored in a Windows share, specify a Windows user who has either read or read and write permissions for the share.
-If the Windows user only has read permission, set the readonly data source attribute to yes. smbauth = value The password for smbuser.
+The Easysoft ODBC-Access Driver uses libsmbclient to: Allow Linux and Unix users to safely edit a database file that Windows users may also be accessing.
+Prevent Windows users from opening a database file it has opened for exclusive access.
+Prevent users from locking records in Windows that are already locked in the Easysoft driver and vice versa. smbuser = value The name of a user who can access the share where the database file is located.
+If the database file is stored on a Samba share, specify a Samba user.
+If the database file is stored on a Windows share, specify a Windows user.
+The user must have either read or read-write permissions for the share.
+If the user only has read access to the share, set the readonly data source attribute to yes. smbauth = value The password for smbuser.